Trade-off between complexity and energy in quantum phase estimation: Construction from First Principles

 \subsubsection{Measurement}

 To implement the measurement procedure we adopt the pointer model \cite{von2018mathematical,Alexandre_Brasil_2015}: the system qubit is coupled to a pointer qubit through a CNOT gate controlled by the system, the pointer is measured with respect to the optimal POVM and the outcome should follow the statistics of the system state.
-The pointer thus acts as a measuring device.
+The pointer thus acts as a measuring device. \DT{Let it be governed by the Hamiltonian $-\hbar\omega_1\sigma_z/2$, $\omega_1$ being the transition frequency.}

 For perfect measurement, we want to initialise the pointer in $\ketbra{0}{0}$.
 However, again, a pure state requires an infinite amount of resource to prepare, and so does an ideal projective measurement \cite{Guryanova2020}.
 The resulting non-ideal measurement affects the QPE performance \cite{Len_2022,Kurdzia_ek_2023}.
 In Appendix~\ref{appendix:mmt} we evaluate the CFI from a mixed pointer state prepared through the dynamic cooling protocol.
-Despite the imperfection, as observed in Section~\ref{sec:stateprep}, in current setup the energy cost of cooling is negligible compared to that of the phase shift gates for resource optimisation.
+Despite the imperfection, as observed in Section~\ref{sec:stateprep}, in current setups the energy cost of cooling is negligible compared to that of the phase-encoding gate implementation for energy optimisation.
 We will therefore assume the initial pointer state is $\ketbra{0}{0}$ for free.
-For an $N$-step sequence the system-pointer state prior to the correlating gate is then $\rho_N^{(S)}\otimes\ketbra{0}{0}^{(P)}$, where superscripts are used to label the two parts.
+For an $N$-step sequence the system-pointer state prior to the correlating gate is then of the form $\rho_N^{(S)}\otimes\ketbra{0}{0}^{(P)}$, where superscripts are used to label the two parts. \DT{This is taken as the free initial state in the bookkeeping model of Figure~\ref{fig:energynotion} when formalising the energy cost, while measurement on the pointer and discarding of the system qubit amount to the free operations at the end.
+The cost in this case comes from the correlating CNOT gate: the resulting energy increase it causes on the pointer qubit (since the system qubit acts as the control, its energy is not changed) is given by}

-The main contribution to the measurement cost is then the correlating cost, or the energy change of the bipartite state before and after the CNOT gate is applied:
+in units of the photonic energy.
+Here $E_{\textrm{ext}}^{\DT{\textrm{(measurement)}}}$ depends on the system state just before the CNOT gate is applied.
+For both simplicity and generality, we will instead use the loose yet constant upper bound on the correlating cost, namely the gap between the two energy levels of the pointer qubit:

-in the unit of the photonic energy, where $\omega_1$ is the transition frequency of the pointer qubit.
-Here $E_{\textrm{ext}}$ depends on the probe state just before the CNOT gate is applied.
-For both simplicity and generality, we will instead use the loose yet constant upper bound on the correlating cost,
+Both types of \DT{total energy} cost in Eq.~\eqref{tworesources} are plotted in Figure~\ref{figure:mmtcost} for a range of $\frac{\omega_1}{\omega}$ chosen for illustrative purpose. \DT{Note that they are within the approximation range according to Eq.~\eqref{coolingmagnitude} --- replacing $\omega_0$ with $\omega_1$ when computing $\bar w$ in Eq.~\eqref{workdonecooling} --- to validate the omission of the state preparation (cooling) cost for the pointer.}